tdvc/Neural-Representation-of-Open-Surfaces/README.md

 python ../../interpolations.py "your_experiment" "ssdf" "test" "file1" "file2" n
 ```

 Here "your_experiment" is the name of the folder in which your data is.
 Similar to before "ssdf" can be exchanged with "gwn", if you want to interpolate between two shapes, where the network uses the "gwn" as an implicit surface representation. "file1" is the name of the first shape (without the .obj extension), "file2" is the name of the second file you want to interpolate between (again without the .obj extension) and n is the number of interpolations including the original meshes.
-Notice: Before running the interpolations script, you need to first reconstruct the shapes in the training set and then find the threshold "k".
+Notice: Before running the interpolations script, you need to first reconstruct the shapes in the training set and then find the threshold 'k'.

 ### Configurations
 If you want to change the configurations for your experiment e.g. the number of epochs, the number of points sampled each for each shape etc., go into the "cfgs" folder in "your_experiment" folder, find the file "default.yaml" and change the parameters.